daniellerch/stego-retweet/README.md

 ### Unhide a message
 To read a message you have to use the option "recv" and the name of the twitter account of the sender.
+You need to provide the same password used to send the message.

 Example:
 ```bash